-From Perugia, there are about 20 trains daily (25–30 min.).
-From Florence (2–3 hr.), there are trains every 2 hours or so, though some require a transfer at Terontola.
-The station is in the modern valley town of Santa Maria degli Angeli, about 5km (3 miles) from Assisi, with bus connections to Assisi every 20 minutes (1€), or you can take a taxi for about 15€ to 20€.
+About 20 trains run daily from Perugia (25–30 min.).
+From Florence (2–3 hr.), trains run every 2 hours or so, though some require a transfer at Terontola.
+Trains arrive in the modern valley town of Santa Maria degli Angeli, about 5km (3 miles) from Assisi, with bus connections to Assisi every 20 minutes (1€); taxis are available for about 15€ to 20€.

 By car, Assisi is 18km (11 miles) east of Perugia, off the SS75bis.
-The center’s steep streets are off limits to non-resident drivers.
+The center’s steep streets are off-limits to non-resident drivers.
 The best strategy is to park in Piazza Matteotti (1.15€ per hour), keep walking west, and finish at the basilica; it’s all downhill.
-A dependable alternative is the Mojano multi-story (1.05€ first 2 hrs.; 1.45€/hr. thereafter) halfway up the hill from Piazza Giovanni Paolo II to Porta Nuova.
+A dependable alternative is the Mojano multi-story garage (1.05€ first 2 hrs.; 1.45€/hr. thereafter) halfway up the hill from Piazza Giovanni Paolo II to Porta Nuova.
 Escalators whisk you into the center of town.

-The tourist office (www.comune.assisi.pg.it; (tel) 075-812-534) is in the Palazzo S. Nicola on Piazza del Comune.
-It’s open summer daily from 8am to 6:30pm, winter Monday through Saturday from 8am to 2pm and 3 to 6pm, Sunday from 9am to 1pm.
+The tourist office (www.comune.assisi.pg.it; tel.
+075/812534) is in the Palazzo die Priori on Piazza del Comune.
+It’s open summer daily (8am–6:30pm) and winter (Mon–Sat 8am–2pm and 3–6pm; Sunday 9am–1pm).
 The private websites www.assisionline.com and www.assisiweb.com also have good info.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.